TalaoDAO/talao-documentation/docs/wallet/oidc4vc_settings.md

 This section allows an advanced user to specify manually the SSI profile of his wallet.

 More parameters are available through the Wallet Provider Backend.

-This feature feature can be hidden in case of a specific wallet configuration through the Wallet Provider Backend.
+This feature can be hidden in case of a specific wallet configuration defined with the Wallet Provider Backend.

 ## Wallet Level

-Wallet Security Level can be low by default or strict.
+Wallet Security Level can be low (default) or strict.

 If low security, wallet does not check the signature of the :

 * verifiable credentials,
-* status list,
+* status list credential,
-* authorization request object
+* authorization request object (OIDC4VP)

 ## Default DID